onierstrasz/IMAD/README.md

 This work is being carried out in the context of the SNSF project [Agile Software Assistance](http://scg.unibe.ch/staff/oscar) (#200020-181973), and in particular the second track of this project on Executable domain models.

+See the [IMAD Project Board](https://github.com/onierstrasz/IMAD/projects/1) for ongoing tasks

 ## How to load IMAD

 First download the latest version of [Glamorous Toolkit](https://gtoolkit.com/download/) from [feenk](https://feenk.com).